rmsk2/6502profiler/README.md

 The file names in this file are interpreted relative to the directory specified by the `AcmeTestDir` configuration entry.

 Here an example for a test driver and a test script.
 Let's say we want to test the subroutine `simpleLoop` defined in `test_loop.a` in the source directory.
-This routine is expected to copy a four byte vector stored at the load addres plus three bytes to the memory starting a the load address plus seven bytes.
+This routine is expected to copy a four byte vector stored at the load address plus three bytes to the memory starting at the load address plus seven bytes.
 The test driver looks as follows and is stored as `test1.a` in the test directory.

 ```
 * = $0800